-Description of Packets
+Description of NMXP Packets

 All the data (seismic and status data) is gathered into sequenced and time stamped packets.
-These packets start with a synchronization word plus a Old packet available word and finish with a CRC.
+These packets start with a synchronization word plus an Old packet available word and finish with a CRC.
 The packets consist of 17 byte 'bundles' of data.
 Each bundle is an independent collection of data.
-Each packet contains a timestamp bundle followed by n data bundles where n is odd.
+Each packet contains a time stamp bundle followed by n data bundles where n is odd.
 In order to word align packets, an odd number of bundles is used.
 This principally benefits the TCP.

 The number of bundles in a packet is a programmable parameter.
 The number of bundles is odd and has a range of 1-255.
 This allows the packet size to be tailored to the data link.
 The packet size should be optimized for the data link.
-Short packets should be used on noisy error prone data links.
-Packets may be the same size for the entire network, or different on each branch (a branch is connected to one RM-4 port) of the network.
+Short packets should be used on noisy, error prone data links.
+Packets may be the same size for the entire network, or different on each branch (a branch is connected to one RM-4 port or one Libra remote serial port) of the network.
 All instruments on a given branch must use the same packet size.
-Short messages must be paddled out to the packet size.
+Short messages must be padded out to the packet size.
 Outgoing packets may have a different packet size.